A.J. Brown Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Season Stats

 - Brown's 760 receiving yards lead all receivers on the Titans.
-He's been targeted 94 times and has collected 57 catches and four touchdowns (50.7 yards per game).
+He's been targeted 94 times and has collected 57 receptions and four touchdowns (50.7 yards per game).

-- Brown has been the target of 94 of his team's 485 passing attempts this season, or 19.4% of the target share.
+- So far this season, 19.4% of the 485 passes thrown by his team have gone Brown's way.

-- With 10 targets in the red zone this season, Brown has been on the receiving end of 14.1% of his team's 71 red zone pass attempts.
+- Brown has seen the ball thrown his way 10 times in the red zone this season, 14.1% of his team's 71 red zone pass attempts.

-- The Titans have called a pass in 50.3% of their plays from scrimmage this year while staying on the ground 49.7% of the time.
+- The Titans have thrown the ball in 50.3% of their plays from scrimmage this year while running the ball 49.7% of the time.
 This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Dolphins.